conoro/hugo.conoroneill.com/content/post/timoleague-courtmacsherry-elephone-explorer-pro.md

 So basically, I like it a lot so far, particularly the size.
 I'll be taking it on some more runs and will post more videos then.

+UPDATE 1: I did another run on the Lusitania Trail this morning and it's proven that the battery is a bad joke.
+From full charge I got 10 minutes recording time whilst it was powered up for one hour, before it shut down with low battery.
+That's completely useless.
+I'll be asking for a replacement battery from GearBest now as hopefully it's not a design flaw in the camera.
+I'll post the video footage later.